Ludwig van Beethoven the Elder: Life

-At the age of just six years Ludwig van Beethoven the Elder, having "a beautiful voice" was granted admission to the choir boys' seminar of the St. Rombout's Cathedral in Mechelen, effectively becoming a choirboy on December 10, 1717.
+On December 10, 1717, going on the age of just six years, Ludwig van Beethoven the Elder, having "a beautiful voice", was granted admission to the choir boys seminar of the St. Rombout's Cathedral in Mechelen, effectively becoming a choirboy.

 On October 12, 1725, he began studies under Anton Colfs, chief organist and carillonneur of St. Rumbold's Cathedral.
 Instruction focused on tablature and figured bass as well as the harpsichord and organ.
 No records exist of the years following the end of his apprenticeship in spring of 1727.

-On November 9, 1731, Ludwig van Beethoven the Elder became a tenor singer at St. Peter's Church in Leuven; he is also mentioned as a substitute for the Kapellmeister.
+On November 9, 1731, he became a tenor singer at St. Peter's Church in Leuven; he is also mentioned as a substitute for the Kapellmeister.
 This appointment was probably promoted by Rombout van Kiel, a canon of the St. Peter's Church and former classmate of father Michael van Beethoven.

-By September 2, 1732, Ludwig van Beethoven is registered as a bass singer at Saint Lambert's Cathedral, Liège.
+By September 2, 1732, Beethoven is registered as a bass singer at Saint Lambert's Cathedral, Liège.
 This new appointment might be attributed to the support of Francois Stoupy, director of the Liège College in Leuven and friend of Rombout van Kiel.